adform/adform-ios-sdk/README.md

 ## Using interstitial ads
 It is very easy to display interstitial ads with AdformSDK.
 You just need to intitialize `AFInterstitialAdView` and display it.
 To display interstitial ad you have two options:

-1. You can just call `show` method on `AFInterstitialAdView` object and it will handle everything, first it will load the ad and then display it to the user;
+1. You can just call `showAnimated:` method on `AFInterstitialAdView` object and it will handle everything, first it will load the ad and then display it to the user.
+If you pass TRUE (animated parameter) to this method the interstitial ad view will be presented/hidden with fade in/out animation, if you pass FALSE - ad view presentation and dismissal won't be animated;
-2. If you want more control over ad display (show on precise time) you can preload the ad first using method `preloadAd` and then show it manually with method `show`.
+2. If you want more control over ad display (show on precise time) you can preload the ad first using method `preloadAd` and then show it manually with method `showAnimated:`.

 The example code provided below shows you how to display interstitial ad using the second display method.